 3. Can you sneeze with your eyes open?

 We're busting two myths here.
 Not only can you sneeze with your eyes open, your eyes won't pop out if you do.
-Closing our eyes when we sneeze is a natural reflex, although nobody really knows why.
+Although trying to sneeze with your eyes open may be tricky (the impulse to close them is very strong), doing so won’t harm you.
+Closing your eyes when you sneeze is a natural reflex, although nobody really knows why.
 It could be to stop whatever comes out of our noses from going into our eyes, or there could be no reason at all.

 4. Your eyes can get sunburned